2011–12 Premier League: Season summary

 Manchester City won the title in a tense finale, their first championship since 1968.
-City's local rivals Manchester United were the early pace-setters, leading the table until October when they drew at Liverpool allowing Manchester City to overtake them.
+City's local rivals Manchester United were the early pace-setters, leading the table until October, when they drew at Liverpool, allowing Manchester City to overtake them.
 The following week, City increased their lead to five points with a shock 6–1 away victory at Old Trafford, which they maintained until December, when they dropped points and their lead narrowed, but City remained in front until March, when a defeat at Swansea City saw them drop behind United.
 City's bad form continued for the next month while United went on a winning run, so that with six matches remaining United were eight points ahead of City and the title seemingly decided.
 However, United then faltered with a defeat and a draw in their next three games, while City won all three to narrow the gap to three points.
 City then beat United 1–0 at the City of Manchester Stadium to move back ahead of United on goal difference.
 Both sides won their penultimate matches to maintain the status quo.

-Going into the final matches, which were played simultaneously, City were top of the league, ahead of Manchester United on goal difference.
+Going into the final matches, which were played simultaneously, City were top of the league, ahead of Manchester United on goal difference, while level on 86 points.
 However, a Wayne Rooney goal away to Sunderland gave United the advantage.
 A 39th-minute goal from Pablo Zabaleta, his first of the season, put City back on top at half time.
 In a dramatic second half Djibril Cissé equalised for Queens Park Rangers in the 48th minute.
 Shortly after, Joey Barton of QPR was sent off for elbowing Carlos Tevez; on his way off the pitch, he kicked Sergio Agüero, attempted to headbutt Vincent Kompany and squared up to Mario Balotelli.
 Despite the numerical advantage, City went behind after Jamie Mackie gave QPR the lead in the 66th minute.
 As time wound down in both matches, it appeared that Manchester United would win the title with their victory over Sunderland.
 But Edin Džeko equalised for City in the 92nd minute.
-While United players waited on the field at Sunderland for a possible trophy presentation, Manchester City's Sergio Agüero scored the game winner in the 94th minute to clinch the title on goal difference.
-The 6–1 result removed the need for a tie-breaker for City's win, because had they won by a one-goal margin then both teams would have ended with identical records (points, goal difference, goals scored, win record, etc.) which by Premier League rules would have meant a play-off game at a neutral ground to decide the title.
+While United players waited on the field at Sunderland for a possible trophy presentation, Manchester City's Sergio Agüero scored the title clincher in the 94th minute to win the league for City and became the only team to win the Premier League on goal difference.
+The 6-1 result was even more important than it seemed at the time because if the score had been 2-1, then both teams would have ended with identical records (W D L GF GA GD Pts) which by Premier League rules would have meant a play-off game at a neutral ground to decide the title.